Salah could miss Liverpool's pre-season as Egypt want him to play in 2020 Olympics | Goal.com

 Salah could miss Liverpool's pre-season as Egypt want him to play in 2020 Olympics

-Egypt Under-23 head coach Shawky Gharib has revealed that they plan to select Liverpool star Mohamed Salah for the Olympic Games in 2020.
+Egypt Under-23 head coach Shawky Gharib has revealed that he plans to select Liverpool star Mohamed Salah for the Olympic Games in 2020.

 The tournament takes place in Tokyo in July and August later this year, with Egypt one of 14 national teams that will be taking part.